-Tailor your strategy to establish goals, objectives and outcomes and define measures, criteria for success and activities.
-Assessment plans should include the following elements: goals, objectives, outcomes, measurements, metrics, targets and Key Performance Indicators (KPI).
+Tailor your strategy to establish goals, objectives and outcomes, while defining the measures, criteria for success and activities needed to achieve them.
+Assessment plans should include the following elements: goals, objectives, outcomes, measurements, metrics, targets, Key Performance Indicators (KPI) and a collection plan.

 Goals

-A goal is a desired result you envision and then plan and commit to achieve.
-Goal statements should align with the vision and mission of the unit.
-The statements should also guide the assessment plan and inform what data should be collected.
-Goals should be broad enough to encompass objectives and outcomes, yet specific enough to direct the unit’s efforts.
+A goal is a desired result that you plan and commit to achieving.
+Goal statements should align with the unit’s vision and mission, while guiding the assessment plan and identifying what data should be collected.
+Goals should be broad enough to encompass related objectives and outcomes, yet specific enough to provide clear direction for the unit’s efforts.

 Objectives

-An objective statement summarizes the intended outcome of a plan, describing the intended results of a unit’s processes, services, or activities.
-It communicates the direction of the unit’s work and aligns with its goals, following SMART guidelines (specific, measurable, achievable, relevant, and time-sensitive) and the unit’s overall mission.
+An objective statement defines the intended results of a unit’s processes, services, or activities.
+It communicates the direction of the unit’s work, aligns with established goals, and follows SMART guidelines (specific, measurable, achievable, relevant, and time-bound) while supporting the unit’s overall mission.

 Outcomes

-An outcome is a statement of what the audience will be able to do, what they would have learned or what they would have experienced by the end of the activity or event.
-Administrative outcomes can focus on how a unit or service will impact a student in terms of knowledge, skills, attitude or values.
+An outcome describes what the audience will know, be able to do, or experience as a result of an activity or event.
+Administrative outcomes often highlight how a unit or service influences student knowledge, skills, attitudes, or values, while maintaining alignment with the unit’s mission and goals.

 Measures